Elizabeth O'Neill (actress)

-Elizabeth O'Neill (179129 October 1872), also Eliza, was an Irish actress.
+Elizabeth O'Neill (1791–29 October 1872) was an Irish stage actress.

 Biography

 Born in Drogheda, she was the daughter of an actor and stage manager.
 Her first appearance on the stage was made at the Crow Street Theatre in 1811 as the Widow Cheerly in Andrew Cherry's The Soldier's Daughter, and after several years in Ireland she came to London and made an immediate success as Juliet at Covent Garden in 1814.
-For five years she was the favorite of London town in comedy as well as tragedy, but in the latter she particularly excelled, being frequently compared, not to her disadvantage, with the great Sarah Siddons.
+For five years she was the favourite of London town in comedy as well as tragedy, but in the latter she particularly excelled, being frequently compared, not to her disadvantage, with the great Sarah Siddons.